 I wanted to include this section last as the above adventure checklist can be used for any trip, not just for camping.
 This is some of the best adventure gear for many different types of trips.

 Parachute Hammock – Chicks dig hammocks… Hammocks are sexy, comfortable, super light, cheap and pack down to almost nothing and you can still fit your sleeping bag in there too!

 If you are travelling in a climate that is warm enough, I strongly recommend packing a hammock instead of a tent.
 There’s a lot of portable hammock options out there but if you don’t want to spend so much, I recommend getting a parachute hammock.

 Tent – I’ve been backpacking around the world for the best part of a decade now and as you know, I love camping.
 For me, a tent is essential for adventure travel and is a crucial piece of adventure gear for everyone.

-Sleeping bag – An absolute essential for anyone keen on the outdoors or into spontaneous road trips.
-A good sleeping bag will last you years, although a little pricey, they are worth it.
+Sleeping bag – A decent sleeping bag is an absolute essential for anyone keen on the outdoors or into spontaneous road trips.
+A good sleeping bag will last you years, and although a little pricey, they are worth it.
+Check out my guide to the best backpacking sleeping bags to see which one suits you.

-I barely travel anywhere without a good down, all season sleeping bag!
+I barely travel anywhere without a good down, all-season sleeping bag, it’s an essential bit of adventure travel gear.

-Super comfy, I’ve never had a bad night sleep with this bad boy.
+Super comfy, I’ve never had a bad night’s sleep with this bad boy.
 Check out my post on the best sleeping pads for more options of sleeping pads!

 Compass – Astral navigation is fine and well if you know how to do it and, oh it’s actually dark!
 Otherwise, you may want to pick up a compass.
 You can read a related post about the best ones here.